vip-workshop/vip-workshop.github.io/index.md

 - Do you just want to **stay informed** and join us in listening to the great work of your colleagues?
 Sign up for our list serve [here](https://forms.gle/XyMUkb5W9faWTHh97).

-- Do you want to **join the workshops**?
-Sign up for the zoom link [here](https://georgetown.zoom.us/meeting/register/tJ0pc-qgrD8sGdd1KBBtvH583bRd_SVHoQge).

 # Format

 Our group holds a one-hour-long workshop-style forum on the second Thursday of each month.
 To accommodate scholars from across the globe, we alternate between two pre-determined times: